-Restricted Share Units Granted in 2018 - Under our Stock Plan as approved by our shareholders, non-employee directors also receive RSUs with a value that is approximately equal to the annual cash retainer in effect on the grant date (\$150,000 for 2018).
-The 2018 RSUs were granted Tuesday, February 27, 2018.
+Restricted Share Units Granted in 2019 - Under our Stock Plan as approved by our shareholders, non-employee directors receive RSUs with a value that is approximately equal to the annual cash retainer in effect on the grant date (\$150,000 for 2019).
+The 2019 RSUs were granted Tuesday, February 26, 2019.
 The number of units a director received was based on the average New York Stock Exchange closing price of our ordinary shares over the first thirty trading days of the year.
 RSUs receive dividend equivalents that are reinvested as RSUs.
-The Governance Committee sets the terms and conditions for non-employee director RSUs.
+The Governance Committee sets the terms and conditions for non-employee director RSU grants.
 No additional equity awards may be granted to our non-employee directors under any of our other stock plans.